mieweb/docs/content/functions/scheduling/waiting-list-tab.md

 ![](./waiting-list-tab.assets/ae6861370496062159b579a4164c33f1.png)

-See other help documentation named *Email Reminders From |system|.pdf* on how to send emails to patient from here.
+See other help documentation named [Email Reminders From System](https://docs.enterprisehealth.com/functions/system-administration/system-controls/email-reminders-from-system/) on how to send emails to patient from here.
 You can also send emails for waiting list appointments from the Appointment Report.
 See other help documentation regarding the Appointment Report.

 ## Print Charts from Waiting List